marinoska/knowyourdev/apps/web/src/pages/Projects/ProjectDetailsPage/README.md

 ## Files

-- `ProjectSettingsContent.tsx`: The main form component using React Hook Form
+- `ProjectSettingsTab.tsx`: The main form component using React Hook Form
 - `ProjectSettingsTest.tsx`: A test component that demonstrates how to use the form

 ## Implementation Details